 Program overview

-The Bachelor of Science in Physics program is structured to provide a solid foundation in physics while allowing for flexibility in course selection.
-The program length is typically three years for a general degree and four years for an Honours degree.
+The Bachelor of Science in Physics program is structured to provide a robust educational experience over a three-year period.
 Key features of the program structure include:

-• Opportunities for hands-on learning through laboratory work and research projects.
+• Opportunities for hands-on learning through various experiential learning options.

 Featured Experiences

-• Joint partner programs that may offer additional learning opportunities and resources.
+• Joint partner programs with industry leaders to enhance learning and networking.

 Career Options

-• Research Scientist: Conducts experiments and analyzes data to advance knowledge in physics and related fields.
+• Research Scientist: Conduct experiments and analyze data to advance knowledge in physics and related fields.

-• Data Analyst: Utilizes statistical methods and computational tools to interpret complex data sets in various industries.
+• Data Analyst: Utilize statistical methods and software to interpret complex data sets in various industries.

-• Teaching Professional: Educates students in physics at the secondary or post-secondary level, inspiring the next generation of scientists.
+• Physics Teacher: Educate students at the high school or college level, inspiring the next generation of scientists.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.